MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

 ---

-XOR is indeed a reversible operation.
+XOR actually is a reversible operation.
 XORing the result with one of the operands gives the other operand.
-So let's XOR with the static value
+So let's XOR our `x` so far with the static value:

 ```py
 x = x ^ 0o1275437152437512431354